Pacific Northwest Coast Traditional and Contemporary Authentic First Nations’ Sculpture and Design.

 Kolten Khasalus Grant

-My family is the Baker family, and we are of the House Of Liłuwagila.
-My ancestry comes from the Musgamagw Dzawada’enuxw, Kwagulth, Squamish, and N’Quatqua St’at’mic.
-I also am a decendant of George Hunt of Fort Rupert and Mary Ebbetts (anislaga) from Tlingit Tongass.
-As well as Chief Shakes of Wrangell Alaska.
+Kolten is a multidisciplinary artist, raised in the village of Xwemelch’stn (Capilano reserve) and comes from the Baker family and is of the House of Liłuwagila.
+His lineage spans the Musgamagw Dzawada’enuxw, Kwagulth, Tlowitsis, Squamish, and N’Quatqua St’at’imc Nations.
+He is also a descendant of renowned ancestors George Hunt of Fort Rupert and Mary Ebbetts (Anislaga) of the Tlingit Tongass, as well as Chief Shakes of Wrangell, Alaska.

 Contact for Commission Inquiry